Sold. Japan, private collection.

 The inspiration for this carving came from a frozen monkey photograph by Dmitri Kautz.
 Dmitri was kind enough to allow me to use this photograph.

 The netsuke is carved from a single tagua nut and is dyed.
-Tagua nut has internal fissures forming during the drying process (such fissures are visible here).
+Tagua nut has internal fissures forming during the drying process.
 Thus it's always somewhat risky to carve tagua nuts in deep relief.
 One needs to remove the extraneous material little by little and very carefully, during a long period of time.
 I also try to utilize the shape of the nut itself as much as possible.
 Carving tagua is not as complicated as carving from the Crimean juniper, for example, but the material still dictates its own requirements and I have to take into account all of its whims.

 This is my first attempt at multilayered inlays for the eyes.
 The eyeball itself is carved from a wild boar fang, the iris is from amber.
 To carve all the parts of the eyes and to fit them perfectly is a painstaking and laborious process.
 But the end result is well worth it.
 When the work is done the eyes look extremely lifelike!